VFA-115: 2010s

 During July 2015, VFA-115 took part in Exercise Talisman Sabre 2015 with Australia.
 The following month on 9 August 2015, VFA-115 participated in the "Three Carrier Hull Swap" as Ronald Reagan took over the duty from USS George Washington as the U.S. Navy's forward-deployed aircraft carrier in Japan.

 The squadron moved to Marine Corps Air Station Iwakuni on 28 November 2017 when it returned from its patrol aboard USS Ronald Reagan.
 Between 11 July 2019 and 24 July 2019, VFA-115 and CVW-5 took part in Exercise Talisman Sabre 2019 in the Coral Sea.

 2020s

 On 19 May 2021, VFA-115 deployed on the Ronald Reagan with CVW-5 to the North Arabian Sea.
 During the deployment, it took part in the US withdrawal from Afghanistan.
 They then returned on 16 October.
 In July 2024 as part of CVW-5 returning to the USS George Washington, VFA-115 will leave the Air Wing return to the United States to transition to the F-35C while VFA-147 which is operating the F-35C will take its place in CVW-5.

+In March 2026, VFA-115 earned its Safe for Flight qualification.
+The squadron has received its first four aircraft with markings and are expected to be attached to the USS Ronald Reagan in 2027.